Harbors & Waterways

 During the summer months, pump-out boats are operated by the Town for use by boaters in our waterways, at no charge.
 Currently, these boats are located on the North Shore in both the Port Jefferson and Mount Sinai Harbors, and on the South Shore.
 In order to contact the pump-out boats, you may use channel 73 or simply wave them down as they patrol the local marina.

-These boats primarily function Friday through Sunday, as well as on holidays.
+These boats are operational Friday through Sunday, as well as on holidays, from 8:00 am to 4:00 pm (south shore) and 9:00 am to 3:30 pm (north shore).
 Additionally, Port Jefferson on the north shore and Sandspit Marina on the south shore have pump-out barges.
 For all other pump-out needs, please visit one of our 24-hour self-serve stations.

 These self-serve stations can be found on the North Shore in Mount Sinai Harbor, located just East of Old Man’s Boat Yard, and in Port Jefferson Harbor, conveniently located at Danford's Marina.
 The self-serve stations on the South Shore are located at Corey Creek, Forge River, and Sands Pit Marina.